Maykop culture: Territory

 In the south, the Maykop culture bordered the approximately contemporaneous Kura–Araxes culture (3500–2200 BC), which extends into the Armenian Plateau and apparently influenced it.
-To the north is the Yamna culture, including the Novotitarovskaya culture (3300–2700), which it overlaps in territorial extent.
+To the north is the Yamnaya culture, including the Novotitarovskaya culture (3300–2700), which it overlaps in territorial extent.
 It is contemporaneous with the late Uruk period in Mesopotamia.

-The Kuban River is navigable for much of its length and provides an easy water-passage through the Sea of Azov to the territory of the Yamna culture, along the Don and Donets River systems.
+The Kuban River is navigable for much of its length and provides an easy water-passage through the Sea of Azov to the territory of the Yamnaya culture, along the Don and Donets River systems.
 The Maykop culture was thus well-situated to exploit the trading possibilities with the central Ukraine area.

-Radiocarbon dates for various monuments of the Maykop culture are from 3950 - 3650 - 3610 - 2980 calBC.
+Radiocarbon dates for various monuments of the Maykop culture are from 3950 – 3650 – 3610 – 2980 calBC.

 After the discovery of the Leyla-Tepe culture in the 1980s, some links were noted with the Maykop culture.

 The Leyla-Tepe culture is a culture of archaeological interest from the Chalcolithic era.
 Its population was distributed on the southern slopes of the Central Caucasus, in the Aghdam District of modern Azerbaijan, from 4350 until 4000 B.C.
 Similar amphora burials in the South Caucasus are found in the Jar-Burial Culture of western Georgia.

 The Leyla-Tepe culture has also been linked to the Ubaid period monuments, in particular with the settlements in the Eastern Anatolia region.
 The settlement is of a typical Western-Asian variety, with the dwellings packed closely together and made of mud bricks with smoke outlets.

 It has been suggested that the Leyla-Tepe were the founders of the Maykop culture.
 An expedition to Syria by the Russian Academy of Sciences revealed the similarity of the Maykop and Leyla-Tepe artifacts with those found recently while excavating the ancient city of Tel Khazneh I, dated to the 4th millennium BC.

 In 2010, nearly 200 Bronze Age sites were reported stretching over 60 miles from the Kuban River to Nalchik, at an altitude of between 4,620 feet and 7,920 feet.
 They were all "visibly constructed according to the same architectural plan, with an oval courtyard in the center, and connected by roads."